horacio/poquet/README.md

 # Poquet

-Poquet is a dead simple Pocket API wrapper.
+Poquet is a simple Ruby API wrapper for Pocket.

 ## Installation